Jhummandi Naadam: Plot

 Balu (Manoj Manchu) has only one goal in his life - to become a great playback singer like S. P. Balasubrahmanyam.
 He challenges a landlord in his village and comes to Hyderabad to become a singer.
 Captain Rao (Mohan Babu) stays in the opposite house.
-He is an old-fashioned man who hates the lifestyle of new generation.
+He is an old-fashioned man who hates the lifestyle of the new generation.
 Sravya (Taapsee) is an NRI girl who stays in Rao's house, as Rao is a friend of her father (Suman).
-She is in India to do a documentary on traditional Telugu music.
-Balu acts ae to her and in the process, they fall in love.
+She is in India to shoot a documentary on traditional Telugu music.
+Balu acts as a guide to her and in the process, they fall in love.
 Rao does not like them falling in love with each other.
 The rest of the story is about Rao's restrictions and how the lovers emerge unscathed.

 Production

 Mohan Babu wanted K. Raghavendra Rao to make a film with his son Manoj Manchu.
 Raghavendra Rao agreed under the condition that the film will be produced by Lakshmi Manchu.